sandrodesouza/scaling-parakeet/README.md

 - [ ] find a way of unify @schema snippet with javascript object, avoiding dup code
 - [ ] move reusable internal libs to shared libs, as libs/aws/\* or libs/dal/loan
 - [ ] split this doc
+- [ ] openkvk apikey should be in ssm or in deployment scripts